jpur1/CS-Student-Survey/README.md

 # CS-Student-Survey
 -**Using Static & Dynamic Memory**-
+* Note: worked with the dynamic memory, but I do not have the full copy of the dynamic memory assignment

 ## Overview

 The Department of Computer Science (CSC) at the University of Victoria is conducting a pilot study to understand students’ attitudes towards Computer Science.
 To assist with this, SENG 265 students were tasked with developing a software system to manage and analyze survey data.